aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-master/_index.md

 ## **Change Background on Slide Master**

 When you change a master slide's background color, all the normal slides in the presentation will get the new color.
-This Java code demonstrates the operation:
+This PHP code demonstrates the operation:

 ```php
   $pres = new Presentation();